 The pencil is poised, the subject is before us and the blank piece of paper is screaming “START!”
 But where?
 How?

 It seems easier to work from the general to the specific rather than the other way around.
-Starting with the largest thing you see, drawing that shape and forgetting everything else seems to at least make some marks to help guide you to make other marks.
+Starting with the largest thing you see, drawing that shape and forgetting everything else helps make marks to guide you to make other marks.
+Drawing the whole idea gives you a frame to start putting the details into the correct place.

 It could be a vase of flowers or the outer silhouette of a person sitting on a chair as above.
 Your drawing may include one or more shapes together as in both these examples.
 That way, you capture them as a whole idea.